Savjee/savjee.be/_posts/2015-10-23-Verifying-Amazon-S3-multi-part-uploads-with-ETag-hash.md

 quote:
 ---

 Uploading big files to Amazon S3 can be a bit of pain when you're on an unstable network connection.
 If an error occurs, your transfer will be cancelled and you can start the upload process all over again.
-This not only wastes your bandwidth, it also increases your AWS bill.

 To check the integrity of a file that was uploaded in multiple parts, you can calculate the checksum of the local file and compare it with the checksum on S3.
 Problem is: Amazon doesn't use a regular md5 hash for multipart uploads.
 In this post we'll take a look at how you can compute the correct checksum on your computer so you can compare it to the checksum calculated by Amazon.